divVerent/ecantorix/README.rst

 The author believes that the license of the program does not affect licensing or copyright of the output files; therefore you can use the output files for any purpose of your liking.

+The example files are licensed as follows:

+examples/entchen.abc
+        public domain (unknown author, but sure dead for more than 70 years)

+examples/nacht-v.abc
+        public domain (Wolfgang Amadeus Mozart)

+examples/sadi-moma.abc
+        no copyright is claimed on this song or its ABC typesetting by me, Richard Stallman, or the FSF

+examples/sadi-moma-pitchbend.abc
+        no copyright is claimed on this song or its ABC typesetting by me, Richard Stallman, or the FSF

+examples/sadi-moma-qon.abc
+        no copyright is claimed on this song or its ABC typesetting by me, Richard Stallman, or the FSF

+examples/sarastro.abc
+        public domain (Wolfgang Amadeus Mozart)